cardstack/cardstack-documentation/guides/deep-dives/field-editors.md

 ember generate component field-editors/my-editor-name.
 ```

-This will generate three files:
+This will generate four files:

-- a Template at `card-name/addon/templates/field-editors/my-editor-name.hbs` which handles display
+- a Template at `card-name/addon/templates/components/field-editors/my-editor-name.hbs` which handles display
 - a JavaScript file at `card-name/addon/components/field-editors/my-editor-name.js`, where you can add interaction and logic
-- a second JavaScript file at `card-name/app/components/field-editors/my-editor-name.js` with some boilerplate that reexports the component, which you will not need to edit, unless you decide to change the name of your editor.
+- a second JavaScript file at `card-name/app/components/field-editors/my-editor-name.js` with some boilerplate that reexports the component, which you will not need to edit unless you decide to change the name of your editor.
+- A test that you can choose to fill in or delete

 In your Card's schema, specify which field should use your custom editor: